CONTACT US NOW | (925) 932-0201

 As guys who've acted out, we often assume the role of the Identified Patient (IP) in a relationship — or in layman’s terms, the screw-up.
 But that's only half of the story.
 It is important that you learn to accept that you and your partner are peers.
 Your wife or significant other is not your parent or authority figure and the process of change includes learning how to change your role in your relationship, and that includes your partner.

-When men come to see me for counseling, they are often in a hurry to “fix” the problem and want to get into couples work immediately.
-Understand that both you, and likely your partner, both need individual attention and help before you take on couple’s work.
+When men come to see me for sex addiction counseling, they are often in a hurry to “fix” the problem and want to get into couples' work immediately.
+Understand that both you, and likely your partner, need individual attention and help before you take on couples' work.
 Referring to the second diagram, you will notice the vast majority of the circles reflect each individual.
 You each brought your personal histories into the relationship and forged the inner circle (the relationship) and you both need to look at the roles within the system in your relationship.
-Your compulsive behavior may have ignited the need to change but the problems in your relationship likely outweigh your addiction.
+Your compulsive behavior may have ignited the need to change, but the problems in your relationship likely outweigh your addiction.